 How to make Cheese Scones baby led weaning friendly?

 With a few slight modifications to other scone recipes I made the cheddar cheese scones recipe BLW friendly and LP loves the new baby led weaning friendly cheese scone recipe – as do the whole family!
-Easy scones are such a great comfort food.
+Easy scones are such a great comfort food and they make perfect cheese scones for babies.
 These are great for afternoon tea and sugar free!

 She would eat these light and fluffy cheese scones at every meal and loves a cheddar cheese scone with butter spread over them.
 I might try giving her easy cheese scones with cream cheese or grated cheese on it – Double Cheese!